logo

 1. Tap the Xbox button on your controller.
 Navigate to the Home menu, then look for the battery icon in the top-right corner.

-2. If the batteries are low, remove the back casing from your controller and replace the two AA batteries.
-If it has a rechargeable battery pack, plug your controller into a power source and charge it until it's at full power.
+2. If the batteries are low, remove the battery compartment from your controller and replace the two AA batteries.
+If it has a rechargeable battery pack, plug your controller into a power source and charge it until it's fully charged.
+Rechargeable battery packs can sometimes loosen slightly during gameplay, causing intermittent power loss.

 3. Use a USB cable to connect your controller to the console